arkivverket/archive-uploader/README.md

 yarn install
 ```

-Next you can start the electron app in development mode using the following command:
+Next you can start the Electron app in development mode using the following command:

 ```
 yarn electron-dev